 Q: What’s the difference between this and the Positive Pay feature used to control check clearings?

-A: The main difference is the intent: Positive Pay for check clearings is specifically designed so a business membership uses a link in desktop online banking to upload the specific checks they have generated and that they want to clear against their account.
+A: The main difference is the intent: Positive Pay for check clearings is designed so a business membership uses a link in desktop online banking to upload a register of specific checks they have generated and that they want to clear against their account.
 As checks are processed via eDOC Innovations Check 21 item processing, they are verified against this uploaded list, and any that do not match exactly are held in suspense until the business membership reviews the exceptions and decides what to do with them.

 Q: What if a check gets converted to an ACH item?

-A: While some checks to get converted to ACH items and thus will not go through the normal check clearing process, Positive Pay is intended to handle the majority of items that go through normal check processing.
-To handle those items as well as item presented over the counter and cleared as on-us checks, CU*BASE has an optional Block List for Inhouse Checks/ACH, which can be used to stop all in-house and ACH items for a member, so they can be reviewed before posting.
+A: While some checks do get converted to ACH items and thus will not go through the normal check clearing process, Positive Pay is intended to handle the majority of items that go through normal check processing.
+To handle those items as well as item presented over the counter and cleared as on-us checks, CU*BASE currently has an optional Block List for Inhouse Checks/ACH, which can be used to stop all in-house checks and all ACH items for a member, so they can be reviewed before posting.

 Q: How will Positive Pay and the new Biz Watch for ACH feature work together?

 A: Ultimately we want the features to be completely independent, and CUs can decide which to offer and how to recommend business members use them.
 The CU*BASE Block List for Inhouse Checks feature is intended to force as many checks as possible to go through normal check processing, which includes the eDOC Positive Pay functionality.